day8/re-frame/docs/Interceptors.md

 So, you'll want to use Interceptors - they're helpful.

-There's a second reason.
-Under the covers, Interceptors are central to how event handlers are executed.
-So actually, there's not much choice.
+Second, under the covers, Interceptors are central to how event handlers are executed (when you `dispatch`).
+You'll want to understand how it all happens.

-So, for both reasons, an understanding of Interceptors is well worth your time.

 ### What Does An Interceptor Do?